 A New Generation of Zionism

-Securing a safe and thriving state for the Jewish people in the Land of Israel.
+We aim to secure a safe and thriving state for the Jewish people in the Land of Israel.

 El HaDegel is a political home for those who put country before camp.
 Join us.